pocomane/brewed-in-the-apocalypse/bita.md

 - On Twist, decrease up to 2 times one single related harms, delete it if it reaches 0
 - On Fail, decrease one related harms, delete it if it reaches 0

+__Remove a temporary harm__ - when enough time is passed for a temporary harm to be heal, ask to the scenarist, if ey agree, you can remove it.
+Any harm can be temporary if the scenarist decide it can heal on its own over time.
+You can ask in any moment to the scenarist if an harm is temporary.

 ```
 Alice - Anne take Bart on her shoulder and tries to reach the back door.